rafaelmartins92/pokedex/README.md

 # Run the application
 $ npm start

-# You can now view client in the browser.
+# You can now view client in the browser
 # On local: http://localhost:3000
 ```